The PIP application will officially open on December 4th, 2024. Please scroll down to the bottom of this page to view the Application Instructions.

 Round 2: Business Pitch

-Prior to the start of the round, each semifinalist will receive a grant of $250 (per team) to assist in developing materials for their Business Pitch presentation.
+Prior to the start of this round, each semifinalist will receive a grant of $250 per team to assist in developing materials for their Business Pitch presentation.
 This grant may be used however semifinalists deem appropriate.

 Round 3: Final Round